johnnymetz/johnny-metz-blog/content/posts/latest-book-per-author.md

   image: 'covers/books-stacked.png'
 ---

 In a Django application, fetching the latest record for each group is a common yet challenging task, especially when working with large datasets.
 Whether you're building an analytics dashboard or managing grouped data, finding an efficient solution is key.
-In this blog post, we’ll explore five different approaches to tackle this problem, ranked from least to most effective based on performance and readability, using the following `Book` model:
+In this blog post, we'll explore five different approaches to tackle this problem, ranked from least to most effective based on performance and readability, using the following `Book` model:

 ```python
 class Book(models.Model):